Dementia

 Vascular dementia

-Personal observations: When I first heard that a relative who had been struggling with cognitive decline was diagnosed with Alzheimer’s disease, I thought, that’s not right.
+Personal observations: When I first heard that someone I knew who had been struggling with cognitive decline was diagnosed with Alzheimer’s disease, I thought, that’s not right.
 I’d spent enough time with her to know that her memory problems weren’t significant enough, though other abilities had been compromised.
 She had difficulty tracking a conversation, and she’d offered/agreed to stop driving after a couple of fender benders.

 I kept saying it wasn’t Alzheimer’s, but my personal experience told me it wasn’t Lewy body dementia or FTD either.
-Her children gave me permission to show her brain scans to Dr. Chow, who quickly identified vascular dementia.
+Her relatives gave permission to share the brain scans with a different neurologist, who quickly identified vascular dementia.

 Important point: Reading scans (MRI, CT) is a complex mix of science, art, experience, and diagnostic abilities.
 Just because it’s medicine doesn’t mean that all physicians possess the same skills.
 Make sure you have electronic copies of everything, and don’t hesitate to obtain a second or third opinion.

-Her family hired a part-time caregiver to help with daily necessities.
+This person’s family hired a part-time caregiver to help with daily necessities.
 But I urged them to consider moving her out of the single-family home with a steep staircase before an accident occurred, and researched viable possibilities.
-They ignored me.
-I felt hurt and rejected.
-After a shopping excursion with her daughter one evening, she fell backwards down the stairs and ended up in the hospital.
-I felt even worse.
-It took a while for me to understand that people will make changes in their families at their own pace, and there’s nothing you can do to change it.
+Nothing changed.
+After a shopping excursion one evening, she fell backwards down the stairs and ended up in the hospital.
+It took a while for me to understand that people will make adjustments in their families at their own pace, and there’s nothing you can do to alter it.
 Much of the time, family members disagree on these matters.
 In fact, I’ve never heard about — or experienced — a loved one’s dementia without a huge dose of family conflict.
 Try not to take it personally.

-Thanks to her remarkable and resilient best friend of 50 years — who had also outlived her husband — she was able to make the most of her few remaining years with excursions and road trips and lots of laughter.
-The triumph was recorded in ebullient, custom photo albums to spark stories and more smiles.
+Thanks to her remarkable and resilient friend, she was able to make the most of her few remaining years with excursions and road trips and lots of laughter.

 From the textbooks: Vascular dementia refers to progressive loss of cognitive functions caused by vascular injury (i.e. small strokes) within the brain.
 Symptoms of vascular dementia may be difficult to distinguish from Alzheimer’s disease.
 Problems with organization, attention, slowed thinking, and problem solving are present, while memory loss is more prominent in Alzheimer’s.